Multiple Income Streams Don’t Create Security — Structure Does

 The Right Order Matters More Than the Number of Streams

-A sustainable sequence looks like this:
+Instead, a sustainable sequence looks like this:

 1. stabilize core income

-2. build emergency buffer
+2. build an emergency buffer — especially something like an emergency fund

 3. add one controlled stream